citp/privacy-policy-historical/j/j-/j-s/j-stay.jp.md

-> *The following text is extracted and transformed from the j-stay.jp privacy policy that was archived on 2008-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081222180223id_/http%3A//www.j-stay.jp/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the j-stay.jp privacy policy that was archived on 2009-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090624003823id_/http%3A//www.j-stay.jp/privacy_policy.html) for the most accurate reproduction.*

-# Kyoto apartment,Tokyo furnished share house, monthly guesthouse - J-Stay
+# Kyoto rental studio apartment,Tokyo furnished share house, monthly guesthouse - J-Stay

 ## Privacy Policy